FrankBellamKonda/RitV/README.md

 ## 📄 License

-This project is open source.
+(MIT)This project is open source.
 Feel free to use it to spread some love! ❤️

 ---